 If you are having issues with your smoke detector, or need assistance in replacing it, please contact our office at 541.360.0030 during normal business hours, and we would be happy to come out to assist you.
 If your smoke detector sounds, and you are uncertain as to the reason, call 9-1-1 immediately.

 For more information, or scheduling events and courses, contact Capt.
-Rich Saalsaa at the Fire Department: 541.360.0029 or send in a request for information by clicking here.
+Rich Saalsaa at the Fire Department: 541.360.0029 or send in a request for information by completing the form below:

 Help Us Help You by educating yourself on safety!